-Several recent case studies prove this theory.
+Several case studies prove this theory.
 For example, in 2018, Facebook faced a serious scandal and went on trial for its data privacy and protection policies.
 In the Cambridge Analytica scandal, Facebook failed to protect the data and privacy of 87 million users.
 The incident launched a massive investigation.

 While Facebook’s integrity was called into question, investors quickly sold off their stocks.
 The result was a $120 billion drop off in the company’s stock price.

 To see a correlation between reputation and stock prices, you need to constantly be monitoring both and tracking the analytics.
-This is why you need a corporate reputation strategy that enables you to monitor these metrics and respond accordingly when negative news or information comes out.
+This is why you need a brand reputation strategy that enables you to monitor these metrics and respond accordingly when negative news or information comes out.